Fernando9522/super-pato/DIY-Tutorial.md

 6. Connect the device to PC, the bluetooth module should be [blinking](https://youtu.be/ZgmhzojPXA4).
 > Once you connect to the bluetooth module with the mobile application the blinking should turn into steady light.
 7. Optionally the USB type A connector could be soldered to the USB OTG adapter and stabilized with hot glue as displayed on the pictures below.
 > By wiping the hot glue with a finger you could get rid of the hot glue excess (the connector at the bottom of the picture had its glue "wiped" so it's not so bulky unlike the other two connectors above it).
-Pictures don't show it clearly but the hot glue is also added on the other side of the connectors.
+Pictures don't show it clearly but the hot glue is also added on the other side of the connectors. **If you look at the OTG adapter it has 4 flexible golden metal parts for each pin.
+Avoid soldering the USB type A connector to it because it may create serious safety issue.
+During tests I found out that if it's soldered to these flexible parts and both parts are squized together then some shortage occurs and the connector gets extremely hot (the device also doesn't work in such case).
+Take a look at images for the proper positioning.**

 ![](http://i.imgur.com/rwbGNvQ.jpg)